muzafferkadir/muxflow/README.md

 ### AI Agent System

-After creating your workflow in MuxFlow:
+After creating your workflow in AppletFlow:

 1. **Required Description**: Enter a descriptive explanation for each node
 2. **AI Analysis**: Artificial intelligence analyzes your workflow and creates a todo list